Rick Fuller (racing driver)

 Rick Fuller (born October 19, 1960) is an American former professional stock car racing driver who competed in the NASCAR Whelen Modified Tour, NASCAR Busch Series, and NASCAR Busch North Series.
-He is the younger brother of former NASCAR driver Jeff Fuller.
+He is the younger brother of former NASCAR driver Jeff Fuller, and uncle of former driver Rob Fuller.

 Fuller has also competed in the PASS North Super Late Model Series, the Race of Champions Asphalt Modified Tour, and the World Series of Asphalt Stock Car Racing.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)